Adolescents and youth

 While data is limited and of mixed quality, there are a number of studies that, together, indicate that young people are exposed to serious levels of violence in schools, in their homes and in their communities.
 This includes physical violence and sexual abuse.

-The most recent data available reports that amongst ever-married women aged between 20 and 24 years old, 25 per cent were married before the age of 18.
+The most recent data available reports that amongst ever-married women between 20 and 24 years old, 25 per cent were married before the age of 18.
 While there are significant variations between different provinces, the overall national trend is downwards - ten years ago, this figure was nearly one-third.

 At the same time, child marriage in rural areas is considerably higher than in urban areas - an overall difference of some 10 per cent.